mostlydipo/AI-Data-science/README.md

 # AI-Data-science
-Regression, Classification, Neural networks and Clustering
+Regression, Classification, Neural networks and Clustering using scikit-learn